paulmelis/pm_markdown_extensions/README.md

     and "set on parent row".

-* This would make a great addition to include in Python-Markdown's attr_list extension itself!
+* This would make a great addition to include in Python-Markdown's attr_list extension itself.
 Can you ask to include it?

     Requests to add a feature to control list-wide attributes have been made at the Python-Markdown project over many years since 2013